 Both SPECT and PET tracers can be used with high sensitivity for assessment of presynaptic dopaminergic deficits 6,8.

-Using I-123 ioflupane, there is a loss of the normal comma- or crescent-shaped tracer uptake in the striatum.
-Instead, a period- or oval-shaped uptake is seen within the caudate nucleus head without tracer uptake in the putamen.
+This appears as a loss of the normal comma-shaped or crescent-shaped tracer uptake in the striatum.
+Instead, a period-shaped or oval-shaped uptake is seen within the caudate nucleus head without tracer uptake in the putamen.
+Eventually, even caudate uptake reduces 16.
 Quantitative assessment reveals reduced uptake in the putamen compared to norms.

 Differentiation between Parkinson disease and atypical parkinsonism is also possible, with different tracers 7,8.